Wonderama: Original series

 Wonderama aired on its originating station, WNEW-TV in New York City, as well as in five other markets in which Metromedia owned television stations: WTTG in Washington D.C., KMBC-TV in Kansas City, KTTV in Los Angeles, WXIX-TV in Cincinnati, and WTCN-TV in Minneapolis – Saint Paul.
 The show was three hours long for most of its run on Sunday mornings.
 The show was created as well as originally hosted by actor-comedian Sandy Becker, who became a New York children's program star in his own right.

-In the 1960s, flingorama aired in a one-hour weekday version in addition to the three-hour Sunday show.
+In the 1960s, Wonderama aired in a one-hour weekday version in addition to the three-hour Sunday show.
 The one-hour program lasted until 1970.

-The show scaled back to two hours in 1977 before WNEW canceled it in December of that year.
-The last produced show was taped December 21 before airing on December 25.
+The show scaled back to two hours in September 1977 before WNEW canceled it in November of that year.
+The last produced show was taped on December 15, before airing on December 25.
 In an interview on WNEW's local talk show Midday with Bill Boggs on the day of Wonderamas cancellation, host Bob McAllister claimed to have no idea why the show ended.
 However, in a 1993 interview with the Pennsylvania newspaper The Morning Call, McAllister stated that an advertisement that he bought in The New York Times telling viewers to stop watching Wonderama might have led to the program's cancellation.
 McAllister bought the Times ad after he became upset when an ad for the 1972 Charles Bronson movie The Mechanic aired during the show.
 "When I was doing Wonderama," McAllister said, "I always made sure that there was never any violence within the framework of the show.
 They claimed that the ads were computer programmed, but I didn't buy it.
 I took out a full-page $10,000 ad in The New York Times warning parents not to let their children watch the show.
 Unfortunately, I bummed myself out of broadcasting permanently with that little faux pas, but I still stand by it."

 After its cancellation, Wonderama continued in two-hour Sunday morning reruns from January 1978 to June 1980.
 McAllister reportedly was unhappy with edits to the reruns, which usually eliminated celebrity performances in order to avoid having to pay royalties.